sourceability/console-toolbar-bundle/README.md

             - logger
 ```

+If your application is not exposed at `http://localhost` exactly, make sure that
+[you've configured the router request context][symfony_doc_request_context] for your environment.

 By default, the profiler does not always run in the `test` environment.
 You can enable it like this: